fsprojects/FSharp.Data.TypeProviders/README.md

 # Some old F# Type Providers

 This repository contains the source for the Old F# type providers called SqlDataConnection, SqlEntityConnection, ODataService, WsdlService and EdmxFile.

-Implemented using .NET Framework code generators.
-These may only be used within .NET Framework projects, and probably require the .NET Framework F# compiler, which is now only available as part of Visual Studio, and is not available in the .NET SDK.
+**These are considered legacy.** They are implemented using old .NET Framework code generators (~2006 technology) which haven't been updated for some time.
+These may only be used within .NET Framework projects, and require the .NET Framework F# compiler, which is now only available as part of Visual Studio and its Build TOols, and is not available in the .NET SDK.
+If using these type providers with F# scripting inside VIsual Studio you should also enable .NET Framework scripting by default in the F# options.

+**If you are using these type providers you could consider moving to a different data access technique.**

 For up-to-date type providers see https://fsharp.org/guides/data-access/ and search on Google.